raoulvanrossum/text_challenge/README.md

 This project implements a multilingual search engine for patent texts using modern NLP techniques.
 It can process and search through patent documents in multiple languages, utilizing sentence embeddings for semantic search capabilities.

 ### Key Features
-- 🌐 Multilingual support with automatic language detection
+- Multilingual support with automatic language detection
-- 🔍 Semantic search using sentence transformers
+- Semantic search using sentence transformers
-- ⚡ Fast vector similarity search with Qdrant
+- Fast vector similarity search with Qdrant
 - 🚀 REST API interface using FastAPI
-- 💾 Efficient data caching system
+- Efficient data caching system

 ## Technical Stack
 - **Python 3.11**
 - **FastAPI** - Web framework for the API
 - **Sentence-Transformers** - For text embeddings
-- **Qdrant** - Vector similarity search
+- **Qdrant** - Vector similarity search ((The current implementation uses Qdrant's in-memory storage mode for development and testing))
 - **LangDetect** - Language detection
 - **Poetry** - Dependency management